 Liquor License.
 The alcohol industry is highly regulated, and in order to sell liquor, you'll need to secure a permit through your local government.
 According to NerdWallet, these can range anywhere from $300 to $14,000 depending on where your store is located.

 Don't forget that every city, county, and state has different rules and requirements governing the hours and days of the week when you can sell alcohol.
 These restrictions can affect your overall sales, so be sure to take them into account when projecting income.

 Continuing to monitor your budget

-Now that you’ve built a small business budget plan, you can sit back and relax, right?
+Now that you've built a small business budget plan, you can sit back and relax, right?
 Not so fast.
-After opening your new business, you’ll need to constantly adjust your budget to maintain healthy books and records.
-This will become even more important as you add in expenses over time, like maintenance and repairs or marketing and advertising.
+After opening your new business, you'll need to constantly adjust your budget to maintain up-to-date books and records.
+This will become even more important as you add in more expenses over time for line items like maintenance and marketing.

-Fortunately, smart point-of-sale (POS) technology can help you optimize your revenue once your business gets off the ground.
-When you’re ready to add digital ordering into your restaurant or small business’s capabilities, the DoorDash Merchant Portal can provide you with a new perspective on what’s working and what’s not.
-Gain valuable analytics about your top-performing items, customer ratings, and new and repeat patrons.
+Fortunately, technology can help you optimize your revenue once your business gets off the ground.
+DoorDash partners get access to the Merchant Portal, which provides valuable analytics about your top-performing off-premise items, customer ratings, and new and repeat patrons.

-If you’re looking for a way to build a bit more wiggle room into your business or restaurant budget plan, learn more about partnering with DoorDash — and all the added revenue you can bring in.
+If you're looking for a way to build a bit more wiggle room into your business or restaurant budget plan, learn more about partnering with DoorDash — and all the added revenue that delivery and pickup orders can bring in.
 And for extra budgeting help, download our easy-to-use Restaurant Budgeting Template.